Statement of Purpose

 - We offer a pleasant, clean, attractive and safe environment which is geared to the needs of the pupils and enables them to live a full life; giving a firm structure and sense of order to the lives of pupils, through which they can develop and be educated

 - We have sound procedures for investigations, recording and disclosure ensuring effective handling of any matters of concern and specifically any allegations of physical, emotional and sexual abuse.
-We have 7 DSLs to ensure the best possible coverage of Lower School, Upper School, Outreach and Care.
-Julie O’Brien is the operational Lead DSL, with Ollie Sharp providing oversight
+We have 5 DSOs to ensure the best possible coverage of Lower School, Upper School, Outreach and Care.
+Nichola Johnson is the Deputy DSL, with Pete Dolan providing oversight as Lead DSL.

 - There is clarity in the standards of behaviour expected, how they are to be maintained and how unacceptable behaviour is to be tackled